-Voltronic Power publishes 2017 Annual Corporate Social Responsibility Report (disclosure period from January 1 to December 31, 2017), for the GRI 2016 Standard Disclosures (including both General Standard Disclosures and Specific Standard Disclosures) of this report are in accordance with "Core Option".
-Therefore, in accordance with "Core Option", that should be disclosure aspects and boundaries, Voltronic Power firstly identified and selected stakeholders groups, excluding related aspects and boundaries of the not applicable stakeholders groups (Voltronic Power's factories that in Taiwan Region and China Region all are located in the industrial districts, abide by those industrial district management approaches, therefore, stakeholder group "Local communities" is not applicable to Voltronic Power.
-The Taiwan and China factories does not exist "Civil society", therefore, stakeholder group "Civil society" is not applicable to Voltronic Power.), the remaining other aspects and boundaries, Voltronic Power gives to expose, and Voltronic Power gives the same attention, there is no special preference or special arrangement in order of priority.
+Voltronic Power publishes 2019 Annual Corporate Social Responsibility Report (disclosure period from January 1 to December 31, 2019), for the GRI 2016

+Standard Disclosures (including both General Standard Disclosures and Specific Standard Disclosures) of this report are in accordance with "Core Option".
+Therefore, in accordance with "Core Option", that should be disclosure aspects and boundaries, Voltronic Power firstly identified and selected stakeholders groups, excluding related aspects and boundaries of the not applicable stakeholders groups (Voltronic Power's factories that in Taiwan Region, Vietnam Region and China Region does not exist"Civil society", therefore, stakeholder group "Civil society" is not applicable to Voltronic Power.), the remaining other aspects and boundaries, Voltronic Power gives to expose, and Voltronic Power gives the same attention, there is no special preference or special arrangement in order of priority.
 But through the analysis of major issues, identify the three most important issues: climate strategy, innovation, risk and crisis management.